-The Government removed the status of contracted-out from pension schemes in April 2016.
+A key area of work for the Fund during 2020/21 was finalising the GMP reconciliation project.
+This relates to the fact that the Government removed the status of contracted-out (of the State Second Pension) from pension schemes in April 2016.
 Prior to this, contracted-out pension schemes had to ensure the benefits they paid met a minimum level and one element of this was a GMP figure that accrued individually for each scheme member up to April 1997.
-Historically pension schemes would go to HMRC to get confirmation of the GMP amount on retirement.
+Historically pension schemes received confirmation of the GMP amount on retirement from HMRC.
 However, as a result of the demise of contracted-out status, HMRC will no longer be maintaining GMP and other contracting out member records.
-This means that the onus will be on individual pension schemes to ensure that the contracting out and GMP data they hold on their systems matches up to the data held by HMRC.
-HMRC ceased to provide this service in April 2019.
+This means that the onus is on individual pension schemes to ensure that the contracting out and GMP data they hold on their systems reconciles with the data held by HMRC.
+HMRC has not provided this service since April 2019.